ECronin1973/Applied_Statistics_MyWork/README.md

 ### Overview

-This project is inspired by the famous “Lady Tasting Tea” experiment, as described in Ronald A. Fisher’s book “The Design of Experiments”.
-We aim to replicate the experiment with a twist, involving twelve cups of tea, where six cups have milk poured in first and the other six have tea poured in first.
+This project is inspired by the famous "Lady Tasting Tea" experiment, as described in Ronald A. Fisher's book The Design of Experiments.
+We aim to replicate the experiment with a twist, involving twelve cups of tea, six of which have milk poured in first and the other six have tea poured in first.

 ### Objective

-A person claims to have the ability to discern whether milk or tea was poured into the cup first just by tasting it.
-Our objective is to calculate the probability that this person can correctly identify all six cups that had milk poured in first, under the assumption that they are merely guessing without any special powers.
+A person claims to be able to discern whether milk or tea was poured into the cup first just by tasting it.
+Our objective is to calculate the probability that this person can correctly identify all six cups of milk poured in first, assuming they are merely guessing without any special powers.

 ### Experiment Setup